Lindsey-Maag/Group_Project_Health/README.md

 ## Results
-Per Mangesh & AWS Postgres database: CONFIRM WHICH SCREENSHOTS FOR CORRESPONDING TABLES BELOW
+Per Mangesh & AWS Postgres database: CONFIRM WHICH SCREENSHOTS FOR CORRESPONDING TABLES BELOW.
+NEED MORE EXPLANATION ON WHAT THIS IS AND POSSIBLE DEFINITION OF CLASS
 - Overall mortality rate is 20-30% of the incidence rate.
 - Mortality rate is higher for lung, colon & rectum and pancreas cancers.
 - These three cancers are in top 5 for both male and female.